 We also use the aforementioned two-model approach to evaluate the effects of the treatment on parental involvement at school and children's early literacy development.
-The outcomes for our analysis of parental involvement at school are teachers' end-of-year ratings of how often parents ask questions about their children, including questions about: their child's interests and friends; how their child gets along with others; what their child is doing and learning in school; their child's understanding of early literacy skills; things they can do at home to help their child learn to read; and children's book recommendations.
+The outcomes for our analysis of parental involvement at school are teachers' end-of-year ratings of how often parents ask questions about their children, including questions about: their child's in school; their child's understanding of early literacy skills; things they can do at home to help their child learn to read; and children's book recommendations.
 As with the parental home literacy activity data, we use principal components analysis to create a global composite variable for parental involvement at school.
-We find that one factor explains about 81 percent of the variance in the school involvement data (see Appendix Table VI for elements and their weightings).
+We find that one factor explains about 81 percent of the variance in the school involvement data (see Appendix Table A6 for elements and their weightings).